-Bladder cancer is characterized through the development of an abnormal tissue within the lining of the urinary bladder.
+Bladder cancer is characterized by the development of an abnormal tissue within the lining of the urinary bladder.
 It starts once the cells inside your urinary bladder start growing uncontrollably.
 As the cells of cancer continue developing, they may go ahead and take the form of a tumor and spread to other parts of the body.

 Because cancer eventually grows with the layers of the bladder walls, it might be advanced and treatment gets to be more hard to cure.
 Otherwise treated promptly, cancer could even grow outside of your bladder and spread to nearby muscles within your body.